-Any member of staff undertaking 'teaching work' - whether they are qualified as a teacher or not - should be checked.
+Although QTS is not a requirement for teachers in the independent sector, any member of staff undertaking teaching work - whether they are qualified as a teacher or not - should be checked.
 Where a candidate has a QTS registration the number must be used to undertake the check.
 Without QTS, a teacher will not have a reference number.
 In such cases this is what to do.
 Checks of the prohibition list are done through Teacher Services.
 A webpage within the Teacher Services site requests the date of birth and reference number of the person being searched.
 To the right of that page is a list of three links.
 The bottom-most link takes the searcher to the prohibition list.
 Click on that link.
 On the prohibition list, prohibited teachers are currently listed alphabetically by surname.
 Scroll down the list to find (or otherwise) the name sought.
 Clicking on the reference number adjacent to the name would then take the searcher to more information about the sanctions that have been imposed.
-If a teacher without a reference number has been sanctioned, the NCTL will have generated a number for them for the purpose of the disciplinary process.
+If a teacher without a reference number has been sanctioned, the TRA will have generated a number for them for the purpose of the disciplinary process.
 That is why it appears that only people with QTS are on the list.